Trusted WordPress tutorials, when you need them most.

 9. Simple Local Avatars

 By default, WordPress uses Gravatar to display user avatars in comments and user profiles.
-If some of your users may not have a gravatar setup for their email address or simply want to use another picture on their author profile, then Simple Local Avatars is the go-to-plugin.
+If some of your users don’t have a gravatar setup for their email address or simply want to use another picture on their author profile, then Simple Local Avatars is the go-to plugin.

 10. MonsterInsights

-MonsterInsights has been a game-changer for tracking and analyzing our website’s performance and top marketing metrics at WPBeginner.
-This powerful solution provides in-depth insights into user behavior and traffic trends.
+As we mentioned, MonsterInsights has been a game-changer for tracking and analyzing our website’s performance and top marketing metrics.

 Alternative: OnePageGA is a simple dashboard that turns your complicated Google Analytics data into easy-to-understand reports.
 Plus, there’s no plugin installation required.